falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 In addition, the resources under [references/rules](/docs/reference/rules/) provide complementary information.
 We highly recommend regularly revisiting each guide to stay up-to-date with the latest advancements of Falco.

-The order of keys should be:
+A rule declaration is represented as a YAML object consisting of multiple keys.
+The suggested order for these keys is as follows:

 ```yaml
 - rule: